SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 # User contributions and feedback

-Fell free to open an [issue](https://github.com/SlicerIGT/SlicerBoneReconstructionPlanner/issues/new) (yes, you need a Github account) if you find the instructions or the videotutorial inaccurate, or if you need help finishing the workflow
+Fell free to open an [issue](https://github.com/SlicerIGT/SlicerBoneReconstructionPlanner/issues/new) (or [report here](https://discourse.slicer.org/t/how-to-design-3d-printed-surgical-guide-for-mandible-reconstruction/19754/11)) if you find the instructions or the videotutorial inaccurate, or if you need help finishing the workflow

 # License
 - <a href="https://github.com/SlicerIGT/SlicerBoneReconstructionPlanner/blob/main/LICENSE" >Read license</a>